Swappa: Repair Network

-Protection Plans
+Protection plans

 Swappa partnered with Warranty Life in 2016 to provide protection plans for used phones purchased from the Swappa marketplace.
 In 2018, Swappa and Warranty Life began offering protection plans for used MacBooks purchased from the Swappa marketplace.
-The Warranty Life protection plans include 1 year of coverage, and cover issues such as broken screens, water damage, and power surges.
+The Warranty Life protection plans include 1 year of coverage and cover issues such as broken screens, water damage, and power surges.

 Swappa Local

-Swappa Local was introduced in June 2019 as a way for buyers and sellers to connect and meet up locally.
-Swappa Local listings function in the same manner as a traditional Swappa listing and the Swappa moderation team reviews every Local listing before it is approved.
+Swappa Local was introduced in June 2019 as a way for buyers and sellers to connect and meet up locally but was discontinued.
+Swappa no longer supports local pickup arrangements as this can void the payment protections offered by PayPal.
+However, if both seller and buyer agree and understand the limited protections, local pickup can be arranged on the private sale page.

-Carrier Phone Plans and Reviews
+Carrier Phone Plans and reviews

 In December 2019, Swappa added carrier Phone Plan pages.
-The Phone Plan pages outline the different wireless plans available from the three major U.S. wireless carriers; AT&T, Verizon, and T-Mobile, and wireless plans that are available from MVNO carriers.
+The Phone Plan pages outline the wireless plans available from the three major U.S. wireless carriers, AT&T, Verizon, and T-Mobile, as well as those from MVNO carriers.
 The Phone Plan pages also include a section for Swappa users to review and rate wireless carriers.